davidbp10/simple-python-app_BuildKite/README.md

 to a JUnit XML report.

-The delivery of the "add2vals" tool through PyInstaller converts this tool into a standalone executable file for Linux, which you can download through Jenkins and execute at the command line on Linux machines without Python.
+The delivery of the "add2vals" tool through PyInstaller converts this tool into a standalone executable file for Linux, which you can download through BuildKite and execute at the command line on Linux machines without Python.

-The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Pipeline) you'll be creating yourself during the tutorial.